 In the following process, you have the option to download updates and third-party software which is MP3 support.
 MP3 is most common these days, so you can check this option and updates too if you have a faster internet.
 If not now, you can install it after elementary setup is complete.

 In the next step, you get several options on how you want elementary to be installed on your computer.

 - Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer and so entire hard disk will be formatted and all partitions will be deleted.
 If you are thinking of dual booting Windows and elementary, this option is not for you.

 - Use LVM with the new elementary installation: This option will setup logical hard disk volume for easier partitions management.
 But since the scope of this guide is to install elementary alongside already existing Windows partition, this option will not work out.

-- Something else: This is what everyone who want to install elementary alongside another operating system like Windows/Mac/Linux will have to click through and continue.
+- Something else: This is what everyone who wants to install elementary alongside another operating system like Windows/Mac/Linux will have to click through and continue.

 The next step is the most important step and should be done with extreme care.
 It shows you all the current hard disk partitions on your PC.
 You will see Windows in NTFS type format.
 For installing elementary, you need to set up three important things in this situation.

 Root, Swap, and Bootloader